zeek/zeek-docs/doc/script-reference/attributes.rst

   * - :zeek:attr:`&default`
     - Specify a default value.

+  * - :zeek:attr:`&default_insert`
+    - Specify a default value for tables with insert behavior.

   * - :zeek:attr:`&add_func`
     - Specify a function to call for each ``redef +=``.